Why write a post about artificial intelligence?

 With this example, we have defined our first AI algorithm.
 In fact, let’s look a little closer at the word “algorithm”.
 It is used a lot in conjunction with AI or with any complex automated system—often to the point that it sounds a little arcane and ominous.
-However, at the end of the day an algorithm is nothing more than a formal set of instructions that have to be carried out to calculate a result.
+However, at the end of the day an algorithm is nothing more than a formal set of instructions that have to be carried out to calculate a result based on some input data.
 Our algorithm in this article could be described as follows:

-- update the maximum number of matching words
+- Find the database entry with the maximum number of matching words.

 This also highlights a curious fact about this algorithm: Notice that the instructions do not contain any information describing the nature of what a spam email actually looks like.
 We could use the very same algorithm to distinguish between “work” and “private” mail, by simply using a different database with a different set of labels.
 The algorithm itself is very generic and all the “intelligence” comes from the data.
 This is true for almost any artificial intelligence currently out there on the consumer market.
 Sef-driving cars drive based on sensory data collected from humans driving these vehicles in test scenarios; Alexa’s and Siri’s speech recognition is based on human speech samples that were manually transcribed by other humans; and maybe the fact that computers can beat top-level players at chess isn’t that mind-boggling anymore when you consider that those computers were able to use data from thousands of the world’s best chess players—probably even including the very players they were able to beat.